Zeus: Other myths

-Zeus slept with his great-granddaughter, Alcmene, disguised as her husband Amphitryon.
-This resulted in the birth of Heracles, who would be tormented by Zeus's wife Hera for the rest of his life.
-After his death, Heracles's mortal parts were incinerated and he joined the gods on Olympus.
-He married Zeus and Hera's daughter, Hebe, and had two sons with her, Alexiares and Anicetus.

-When Hades requested to marry Zeus's daughter, Persephone, Zeus approved and advised Hades to abduct Persephone, as her mother Demeter wouldn't allow her to marry Hades.
+When Hades requested to marry Zeus's daughter, Persephone, Zeus approved and advised Hades to abduct Persephone, as her mother Demeter would not allow her to marry Hades.

-Zeus fell in love with Semele, the daughter of Cadmus and Harmonia, and started an affair with her.
-Hera discovered his affair when Semele later became pregnant, and persuaded Semele to sleep with Zeus in his true form.
-When Zeus showed his true form to Semele, his lightning and thunderbolts burned her to death.
-Zeus saved the fetus by stitching it into his thigh, and the fetus would be born as Dionysus.

 In the Orphic "Rhapsodic Theogony" (first century BC/AD), Zeus wanted to marry his mother Rhea.
 After Rhea refused to marry him, Zeus turned into a snake and raped her.
 Rhea became pregnant and gave birth to Persephone.
 Zeus in the form of a snake would mate with his daughter Persephone, which resulted in the birth of Dionysus.

 Zeus granted Callirrhoe's prayer that her sons by Alcmaeon, Acarnan and Amphoterus, grow quickly so that they might be able to avenge the death of their father by the hands of Phegeus and his two sons.

 Both Zeus and Poseidon wooed Thetis, daughter of Nereus.
 But when Themis (or Prometheus) prophesied that the son born of Thetis would be mightier than his father, Thetis was married off to the mortal Peleus.